-A ductless hvac system is a great option for a bonus room over a garage.
+A ductless hvac system is a great option for cooling or heating a bonus room over a garage.
 It has the power and efficiency of a central system.
 But, it’s also easy to install and customizable, like a less-efficient window unit.

 In fact, ductless systems are strong enough to heat and cool entire homes.
 To do so, you would create “zones” throughout the house.
 Each zone gets treated by a different ductless panel.